prabhat3107/KuberetesTrainingForMDS/Container/BuildingAContainer/README.md

 # Building a Docker Image

 ## Dockerfile

-Dockerfile desribed the steps that are required to create an image.
+Dockerfile desribe the steps that are required to create an image.
 This is contained within the root directory f the source code repository for your application.

+### Example:
 Below is an example docker file to containerize a demo NodeJS application.

 ```dockerfile